KantitatWarawut/KantitatWarawut/README.md

 # ABOUT
-Space to dump all my code that I write
+Space to dump all my code idgaf if you wanna download it but if you do please change some of the variables